 the document doesn't meet your needs or cover what you want

-you are based in Scotland
+you are based outside of England, Wales or Scotland

 you provide goods to your clients or customers